hsopel/webscraping-nashville-marathons/README.md

 # Learning how to Webscrape!
 We webscraped data from the Nashville Rock-and-Roll Marathons using Requests and Beautiful Soup 4.
 Once we had the data, we made brief presentations on a question we wanted to answer.
-I chose, 'What is the most common first name for a runner (in these races)?'.
+I chose, 'What is the most common first name for a runner (in these races)?'
 I used WordCloud to make this fun visual in python.
 (Full presentation and jupyter notebooks in repo.)

 ![Word Cloud](/images/all6.jpeg)